Boeing 737 MAX: Production ramp-up and recovery

-In late January 2020, production was expected to restart in April and take a year and a half to clear the inventory of 400 airplanes, ramping up slowly and building over time: Boeing might have delivered 180 stored jets by year-end and produce an equal number.
+In late January 2020, production was expected to restart in April and take a year and a half to clear the inventory of 400 airplanes, ramping up slowly and building over time: Boeing delivered 180 stored jets by year-end and produced an equal number.
 Boeing did not disclose any possible effect on deliveries caused by the FAA's withdrawal of Boeing's delegated authority to certify the airworthiness of each aircraft.
 MAX supplier Spirit AeroSystems said it does not expect to return production rate to 52 per month until late 2022.
-On May 27, Boeing resumed 737 MAX production at a low production rate, with the rate planned to increase towards 31 per month in 2021.
+On May 27, Boeing resumed 737 MAX production at a low production rate finishing the year with 43 total.
+However the rate was planned to increase towards 31 per month in 2021.

 On August 19, Boeing announced that it had received new orders for the 737 MAX for the first time in 2020.
 Per a statement from the company, Poland's Enter Air SA entered into an agreement to buy up to four 737s.
 On October 28, Boeing indicated that it expected to deliver about half of the 450 stockpiled aircraft in 2021, and the majority of the remainder in 2022, noting that some of these aircraft will need to be re-marketed and potentially reconfigured.
-The delivery rate will also condition the production rate for new aircraft, to avoid compounding the problem.
+The delivery rate also conditioned the production rate for new aircraft, to avoid compounding the problem.
 In November, Boeing saw more than 1,000 order cancelations since the grounding in March 2019.
-Some of these already-built aircraft have seen their order canceled and Boeing is working to find new customers to take delivery.
+Some already-built aircraft had their order canceled, and Boeing began work to find new customers to take delivery.